Distance From Vancouver (South End of Lions

 footwear.
 For that matter, anything but sturdy hiking boots (along with

-trekking poles) would likely
+hiking poles) would likely

 lead to an ankle sprain at best, as the Goat Mountain trail is challenging,